boblemaire/IoTaWatt/Docs/CTbasics.rst

 IoTaWatt will accept many different CTs from different manufacturers.
 While most have some type of markings that can be used as a reference for polarity, there is no universal standard.
-Typically, CTs from the same manufacturer will observe a common standard.
+Typically, CTs from the same manufacturer will be consistent with respect to source and load indicators.

 And so it is for the Echun CTs that IoTaWatt, Inc makes available.
-When installing, we introduce the notion of a *source* and a *load*.
+When installing, we use the notion of a *source* and a *load*.
 The source can be conceptualized as *where the power comes from* and the load as *where the power goes*.